Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Dolphins stats and trends

-- Miami's games this year have hit the over on two of four set point totals (50%).
+- Miami's games this season have hit the over on two of four set point totals (50%).

 Home and road insights